RocketCommunicationsInc/astro/packages/astro-uxds/_content/getting-started/developers.md

 ### Astro Components

-In an effort to provide as close to native a development experience as possible, we’ve provided a set of [litElement-powered](https://lit-element.polymer-project.org/guide) [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) distributed in individual packages on [npm.org](https://www.npmjs.com/org/astrouxds).
-You can also see the full source code here and instructions for importing the components in a typical NodeJS project [here](https://github.com/RocketCommunicationsInc/astro-components/blob/master/README.md).
+In an effort to provide as close to native a development experience as possible, we’ve provided a set of [Stencil-powered](https://stenciljs.com) [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) distributed in individual packages on [npm.org](https://www.npmjs.com/package/@astrouxds/astro-web-components).
+You can also see the full source code here and instructions for importing the components in a typical NodeJS project [here](https://github.com/RocketCommunicationsInc/astro/blob/main/packages/web-components/README.md).

-### Astro CSS, Icons and Fonts
+### Astro Icons, Fonts and Colors

-We recognize that not all space application development projects are tooled for utilizing Web Components, so we also provide a CSS-only library containing name-spaced classes in addition to the icons and font files which are typically included within the components.
-You can [download today’s version](https://github.com/RocketCommunicationsInc/astro-components/tree/master/static) of these assets.
+We recognize that not all space application development projects are tooled for utilizing Web Components, you can download [Astro’s Dark theme](https://github.com/RocketCommunicationsInc/astro/blob/main/packages/web-components/src/global/_variables.scss) and [Light theme](https://github.com/RocketCommunicationsInc/astro/blob/main/packages/web-components/src/global/theme/_theme-light.scss) hex/rgb values.
+You may also view the specifications in the [Astro UXDS Figma file](https://www.figma.com/community/file/1014254163928270411).

+Icon assets are available as SVGs via the [Astro Icon Github Repository](https://github.com/RocketCommunicationsInc/astro/tree/main/packages/web-components/src/icons) or export to the format and size you need from the [Astro Icons Figma library](https://www.figma.com/community/file/1022883566772542677).

+Astro uses the freely availabe [Roboto](https://fonts.google.com/specimen/Roboto) and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono?query=roboto+mono).

+For
 ### Astro Storybook and Sample Apps

-You can review the latest versions of the web components at the [Astro Storybook](https://astro-components.netlify.app/?path=/story/astro-uxds-welcome--start-here).
+You can review the latest versions of the web components at the [Astro Storybook](https://astro-components.netlify.app/?path=/story/astro-uxds-welcome-start-here--page).
 The Astro development team uses Storybook as an environment for building and demonstrating the capabilities of each component.
-If your team often works offline, you may want to [download and run the Storybook](https://github.com/RocketCommunicationsInc/astro-components) on your local network to see how the examples work.
+If your team often works offline, you may want to [download and run the Storybook](https://github.com/RocketCommunicationsInc/astro/tree/main/packages/web-components) on your local network to see how the examples work.

 For online examples of full Astro app experiences, check out these EGS Service-Specific sample experiences: